Grittie/Beertracker-APP/docs/terminal_dump.md

 # Terminal Dump
+Markdown file for weird terminal messages so it can be retraced.

 ## Creating the project
 After creating the project with the command: `npx create-expo-app@latest` I get a lot of warnings: